-Aurora Woodlands School is an independent day school in Lancashire providing specialist education for young people aged 10 -19 with Social, Emotional and Mental Health difficulties.
+Aurora Woodlands School is an independent day school in Lancashire providing specialist education for boys aged 10 -19 with Social, Emotional and Mental Health difficulties.

 About Our School

 Woodlands School provides support for boys with a variety of social, emotional and mental health challenges.
 The learning environment and facilities here allow students to access a varied curriculum in a calm and nurturing environment and the team strives to give every student the confidence and opportunities to achieve their full potential.

 We are skilled and experienced professionals who are able to support boys with difficulties with:

 Autistic Spectrum Disorder/ Autistic Spectrum Conditions (i.e Asperger’s)

 Oppositional Defiance Disorder (ODD)